kamilkisiela/graphql-config/README.md

 ### Simplest use case

-The simplest config specifies only `schemaPath` which is path to the file with introspection results or corresponding STL document
+The simplest config specifies only `schemaPath` which is path to the file with introspection results or corresponding SDL document

 ```json
 {